numerai/example-scripts/README.md

 The provided datasets are created for the [Numerai Tournament](numer.ai) using real hedge-fund-grade data.
-This section provides explanations about each dataset and answer frequently asked questions.
+This section provides explanations about each dataset and answers to frequently asked questions.

 The data files include three types of datasets: